 - Behavior — the effort that an employee is willing to invest in their job

 Both are equally important for employee engagement.
 In fact, one is meaningless without the other.
-You can’t exhibit loyalty, for instance, when you don’t feel it inside.
-And the feeling itself doesn’t count if it doesn’t lead to loyal actions.

 By starting with the fundamental drivers of employee engagement.
 There are certain conditions that, if present in the workplace, can lead to happy, engaged, and more productive employees.
 And in this post, we'll take a look at what these are.